Weathering the Storm: How to Get Your Affairs in Order

 Do I need a will?

 Consider: Do I have minor children or stepchildren and want to choose who will care for them?
 Do I care who will receive my assets at my death?
 Have I protected assets passing to my family from their creditors?
 Will some of my beneficiaries need help in managing assets?
 Do I have a blended family?
 Do I care who will handle my family’s affairs after my death?
-If the answer to any of these questions is yes, then you probably need to prepare a will.
+If the answer to any of these questions is yes, then you probably need to prepare a Will.

-Finally, if you have a blended family, plan to leave assets to someone who needs "help" managing the assets, or plan to leave assets to someone who has special needs or creditor issues, your will can provide for the creation of a trust for an individual rather than leaving your assets outright to him or her at your death.
+Finally, if you have a blended family, plan to leave assets to someone who needs "help" managing the assets, or plan to leave assets to someone who has special needs or creditor issues, your Will can provide for the creation of a trust for an individual rather than leaving your assets outright to him or her at your death.

 Consider: Do I want to avoid probate costs?
 Do I care if my assets and beneficiaries are part of the public record?
 Do I want to simplify and ease the administrative burden on my family after my death?
 If the answer to any of these questions is yes, then you may want to use a revocable trust in your estate planning.

 In addition, a revocable living trust can be useful if confidentiality is important to you.
 Wills, inventories, and accountings are filed with the probate court and are matters of public record.
-The details of your assets passing under a will, their value, and who receives them can be obtained by anyone.
+The details of your assets passing under a Will, their value, and who receives them can be obtained by anyone.
 By contrast, the terms of your revocable trust and information about its assets and beneficiaries typically remain private.

 What will happen if I become incapacitated?

 Consider: Do you want to choose who will make financial and health care decisions for you if you become unable to make those decisions for yourself?
-Do you want your family to be able to handle emergency situations for you quickly, efficiently, and privately, without court involvement?
+Do you want your family to be able to handle emergency situations for you quickly, efficiently, and privately without court involvement?
 If so, it is crucial to implement the proper documents now.

 Do I need to worry about estate taxes?

-The estate tax exemption was dramatically increased in 2018 so that each person is allowed an "exclusion amount" of $10 million, adjusted for inflation.
-The exclusion amount in 2018 is $11,180,000 for an individual and $22,360,000 for a married couple.
+The estate tax exemption was dramatically increased in 2018 so that each person is allowed an "exclusion amount" of $10,000,000, adjusted for inflation.
+The exclusion amount in 2024 is $13,610,000 for an individual, and a married couple could exclude $27,220,000.
 However, the new law is only in effect through 2025.
-In 2026, the exemption amount will be lowered to the 2017 exemption level of $5 million per person (adjusted for inflation) unless Congress changes the law.
+In 2026, the exemption amount will be lowered to the 2017 exemption level of $5,000,000 per person (adjusted for inflation) unless Congress changes the law.

 Are there other planning opportunities?